San Sebastian Cheesecake

 3. Transfer

-Pour the Basque cheesecake mixture into the prepared pan with parchment paper.
+Pour the cheesecake mixture into the prepared pan with parchment paper.
 Smoothen the top with a rubber spatula or the back of the spoon.

 4. Bake

 Bake cheesecake batter for about 40-45 minutes or until the top has a dark brown burnt color.
+Avoid opening the oven’s door while your cheesecake is baking.

 5. Cool And Serve

-• Toppings – You can add any sauce or toppings you have in your pantry such as fresh berries, caramel sauce or salted caramel sauce, whipped cream, cherry sauce, strawberry toppings, chocolate sauce, etc.
+You can pour chocolate ganache on the baked cheesecake slices before serving.
+You can also add any sauce or toppings you have in your pantry such as fresh berries, salted caramel sauce, whipped cream, or strawberry topping.

 Storage Instructions